Global Dynamics of Granular Media Equations via Stochastic Order: Global Convergence to Order Interval

-In this subsection, we utilize the concepts of dissipative dynamical systems (see e.g., Hale \cite{Ha88}) to study the asymptotic behaviour of a semigroup on $\PP_2(\R)$ that preserves the stochastic order.
-With a Lyapunov condition, \cite{Butkovsky-Scheutzow2020,Foss-Scheutzow2024} study the unique ergodicity of order-preserving Markov processes.
-Here, we focus on the structure of the global attractor of an order-preserving semigroup.
-Based on the existence of a globally attracting order bounded set, we prove that a global attractor of an order-preserving semigroup must be encompassed by two order related invariant measures, and these two invariant measures attract all solutions initiated from the regions above and below them with respect to the stochastic order, respectively (see Theorem \ref{T:attractor}).
+The notion of order-preserving has already appeared in the study of uniqueness of invariant measures, ergodicity, and synchronization phenomena for certain classes of Markov processes; see, for instance, \cite{Butkovsky2020,RobertRichard1996,RobertTweedie2000}.
+In this subsection, we instead utilize concepts from the theory of dissipative dynamical systems (see, e.g., Hale \cite{Ha88}) to study the asymptotic behaviour of a general semigroup on $\PP_2(\R)$ that preserves the stochastic order, allowing in particular for the presence of multiple invariant measures.
+Based on the existence of a globally attracting order bounded set, we prove that a global attractor of an order-preserving semigroup must be encompassed by two order related invariant measures, and these two invariant measures attract all solutions initiated from the regions above and below them with respect to the stochastic order, respectively (see Proposition \ref{T:attractor}).

 Firstly, we give the definition of a semiflow on $\PP_2(\R)$. \begin{definition} A map $P^*: \mathbb{R_+}\times\PP_2(\R)\rightarrow\PP_2(\R)$ is said to be a jointly continuous semigroup, or a semiflow on $\PP_2(\R)$, if \begin{enumerate}[label=(\roman*)] \item $P^*: \mathbb{R_+}\times\PP_2(\R)\rightarrow\PP_2(\R)$ is continuous; \item $P_0^*\mu=\mu$ for all $\mu\in\PP_2(\R)$; \item $P_t^*\circ P_s^*=P_{t+s}^*$ for all $t,s\in \mathbb{R_+}$. \end{enumerate} \end{definition} Next, we introduce some necessary notations and definitions originated from the standard theory of dissipative dynamical systems.
 For any $\mu\in\PP_2(\R)$, the \emph{positive orbit} $O_+(\mu)$ of $\mu$ is $\{P^*_t\mu: t\geq0\}$.
 A measure $\mu\in\PP_2(\R)$ is an \emph{invariant measure} of $P^*$, if $P^*_t\mu=\mu$ for any $t\geq0$.
 A subset $A\subset\PP_2(\R)$ is said to be \emph{positively invariant}, if $P^*_tA\subset A$, for any $t\geq 0$, and \emph{invariant}, if $P^*_tA=A$, for any $t\geq 0$. $A\subset\PP_2(\R)$ is said to be \emph{eventually positively invariant}, if there exists $t_0\geq0$ such that, $P^*_tA\subset A$, for any $t\geq t_0$.
 A compact invariant set $A\subset\PP_2(\R)$ is said to be the \emph{maximal} compact invariant set if every compact invariant set is contained in $A$. \begin{definition} A set $K\subset\PP_2(\R)$ is said to attract a set $B\subset\PP_2(\R)$ if $\WW_2(P^*_tB,K)\to0$, as $t\to\infty$. \end{definition} Obviously, if a measure $\mu\in\PP_2(\R)$ is attracted by a compact set $K\subset\PP_2(\R)$, then the positive orbit $O_+(\mu)$ of $\mu$ is relatively compact in $\PP_2(\R)$. \begin{definition} A compact invariant set $A\subset\PP_2(\R)$ is said to be the global attractor, if $A$ attracts each bounded subset of $\PP_2(\R)$. \end{definition} Clearly, if the global attractor exists, it must be unique, maximal and all the invariant measures are contained in it. \begin{definition} For any set $B\subset\PP_2(\R)$, the $\omega$-limit set of $B$ is defined by